 Get up and walk on the isle every now and then

-Unless you are flying business class and can lay down to rest, seats in economy are incredibly uncomfortable, your legs will get numb before you can even fall asleep, your back and neck will hurt and your blood circulation poor (see what I said about pulmonary embolism at the beginning of this post).
+Unless you are flying business class and can lay down to rest, seats in economy are incredibly uncomfortable, your legs will get numb before you can even fall asleep, your back and neck will hurt and your blood circulation poor.

-The main reason I suggest picking an isle seat over a window seat is that one of my top tips for long haul flights – to make it through in one piece without feeling like a wreck – is to regularly get up and walk along the isle.
-Just take it as an opportunity to the bathroom, have a drink, stretch your legs.
+Ideally, you should regularly get up and walk along the isle.
+Just take it as an opportunity to use the bathroom, have a drink, stretch your legs.

 Bring your own food

 So what should you bring on board?
-I recommend things that preserve well – protein bars, saltines, trail mix and even a plain sandwich and some fruit (apples are the best in this case).
+I recommend protein bars, saltines, trail mix and even a plain sandwich and some fruit (apples are the best in this case).

 Download your favorite series on Netflix

 You normally get in-flight entertainment on long haul flights.
 However, some airlines have a truly poor selection.
 And what about those times in-flight entertainment doesn’t work?
-I spent 9 hours on a flight from London to Antigua once with no entertainment at all – the engineers could not fix the issue without causing too much delay.
-And the flight was during the day, so I really could not sleep.
+I spent 9 hours on a flight from London to Antigua once with no entertainment at all.

-Lesson learned: one of the best tips for long haul flights is to download your favorite series or movies on Netflix on your smartphone or tablet, so that you can also watch them online.
+Download your favorite series or movies on Netflix on your smartphone or tablet, so that you can also watch them offline.